Faithful-Resource-Pack/Docs/src/routes/pages/textures/texturing-guidelines.md

 ___

-## Part 4: Fixing Jappa’s Mistakes and Things He’s Forgotten
+## Part 4: Fixing JAPPA’s Mistakes and Things He’s Forgotten

 Faithful extends its field of expertise to correcting JAPPA’s mistakes.
 One such example would be the oak sign, which until 1.17 used this texture: